dries007/CurseMeta/index.md

 This website offers easy access to Minecraft's CurseForge's metadata about mods and modpacks.

-The primary purpose is to allow third party modpack downloaders or launchers such as [MultiMC](multimc.org) or [CurseModpackDownloader](https://github.com/DoubleDoorDevelopment/CurseModpackDownloader) access to simple and easy access.
+The primary purpose is to allow third party modpack downloaders or launchers such as [MultiMC](multimc.org) or [CurseModpackDownloader](https://github.com/DoubleDoorDevelopment/CurseModpackDownloader) simple and easy access to said metadata.

 All generated with publicly available data from Minecraft's CurseFoge.
+No mods are being hosted.

 The JSON data is updated periodically, based on [this](https://github.com/NikkyAI/alpacka-meta-files) data.